-I’m a 27-year-old Brazilian immigrant and San Franciscan.
+I’m a 28-year-old Brazilian immigrant and San Franciscan.
 I was raised by a single mom and our public schools in Miami.
-I came to the Bay Area to study design in college, where I’ve lived ever since graduating—I have had family here for decades.
+I came to the Bay Area to study design and engineering at Stanford, where I’ve lived ever since graduating—I have had family in San Francisco for decades.
 Unlike conventional candidates, I do not have a house, or kids—but I do have three housemates and a jump-rope.
-In high school, I was a nationally competitive jump-roper and I continue to double dutch jump, sharing LED ropes with the community at Oakland First Fridays events.
+In high school, I was a nationally competitive jump-roper and I continue to double dutch, sharing LED ropes with the community at Oakland First Fridays.

-Before quitting my job to run for Congress, I worked at the intersection of technology and democracy, and was a documentary filmmaker for a social justice organization.
+Before quitting my job to run for Congress, I worked at the intersection of technology and democracy with Democracy Earth, and on documentary filmmaking and political advocacy with Emerson Collective.
 Through this work, I talked to the people least-served by our democracy: indigenous peoples, the incarcerated and paroled, asylum seekers, and the undocumented.
-After seeing so much suffering caused by policies written by establishment politicians, I felt a moral imperative to run for office and change how things are done.
+After seeing so much unnecessary suffering caused by policies written by establishment politicians, I felt a moral imperative to run for office and change how things are done.

 The status quo of our major political parties is to side with corporations over workers, ordinary people, and the environment.
 It’s no wonder that so many people, especially millennials, don’t vote.
 Not because they don’t care, but because they don’t see people representing them or acting on their concerns.